 - milk leaking from your other breast

-Letdown can also trigger other natural responses.
-Although you may only feed your baby from one breast, letdown typically happens in both breasts simultaneously, so don’t be surprised if your other breast begins to leak.
-Also, don’t be alarmed if you feel your uterus contract when you letdown.
+You shouldn’t be surprised if your other breast begins to leak.
+Also, don’t be alarmed if you feel your uterus contract when you let down.
 This is also normal.

 - sip on a warm beverage

 - listen to soothing, calm music

 - hold your baby close to your body